-One goal of the Nursing Program is to prepare you to practice competently and professionally in the health care work environment.
+The faculty of the Nursing Program are committed to preparing the student to practice competently and professionally in the health care work environment.
 Among the many desirable qualities of the nurse are courtesy to others, punctuality for obligations and completion of responsibilities.
 These qualities also are expected while you are learning to become a nurse.

-- Attendance policies for the Nursing Department are consistent with the KCC policies. - You are expected to attend all classes and required to attend all laboratory and clinical experiences.
+Attendance policies for the Nursing Department are consistent with the KCC policies.

+- You are expected to attend all classes and required to attend all laboratory and clinical experiences.
 Attendance is taken at the beginning of each class and serves as a record of your commitment to the course. - Absences of more than 15% of course hours will result in a grade of WU.